HunterGerlach/shadowbot-app-parent/README.md

         Pros: nothing to do
         Cons: large image (> 10GB)

     2- Build a custom image.
-The devfile.yaml file needs to include a component that points to the image to be used.
-For instance, the following one: quay.io/cgruver0/che/che-demo-app:latest.
+The `devfile.yaml` file needs to include a component that points to the image to be used.
+For instance, the following one: `quay.io/cgruver0/che/che-demo-app:latest`.
     A `VSCODE_DEFAULT_WORKSPACE` property with a value set to the desired workspace (eg `/projects/che-demo-app/che-demo.code-workspace`) needs to be added to the container for that component.
 If no custom image is being used, then this env variable cannot be set and when VSCode is started, an extra step is needed to click on "Open Workspace" (bottom-right of the IDE).
-    An example to build a custom image can be found here: https://github.com/eclipse-che-demo-app/che-demo-app/blob/main/images/build.sh
+    An example on how to build a custom image can be found here: https://github.com/eclipse-che-demo-app/che-demo-app/blob/main/images/build.sh

     - Pros
         - Smaller size image